 - Mix a solution of one cup warm water, one teaspoon liquid dishwashing detergent, and two tablespoons distilled white vinegar.

 - Dip a clean cloth in the solution and give the area a quick scrub.

 - Rinse with a clean cloth dipped in plain water.

 07 of 09

+It has happened to nearly all of us: a kid's sticker gets left on a shirt accidentally and goes through the clothes washer or worse, the dryer.
 Usually, the paper part of the sticker washes away in the washer and you're left with the residue or adhesive that is used on the back.
 Quite often, the adhesive has attracted dirt or lint and the stain looks almost black.

-- Use a sponge and saturate the... sticker area with the warm vinegar.
+- Use a sponge and saturate the sticker area with the warm vinegar.
 Allow the area to "soak" in the vinegar until the adhesive loosens.

 - Check the area before putting the clothes in the dryer.
 If any residue remains, repeat the treatment.
 Do not put the garment in the dryer until all adhesive is gone.
 If the garment has already been through the dryer, it may take several attempts with the hot vinegar to remove all of the residue.